 A friendly competition on Casco Bay for kayakers and paddleboarders

-- 2023 Series Pass Includes Race T-shirt
+- Series Pass Includes Race T-shirt

 - Single Race Entry

-The first nine weeks will be our regular series, with a tenth “champions race” on September 4.
+The first nine weeks will be our regular series, with a tenth finale event on Labor Day afternoon (the first Monday in September).
 We encourage both serious racers and more casual paddlers to join the fun.
-It’s a great way to connect with other paddlers, train your paddling muscles and enjoy an evening paddle on beautiful Casco Bay!
+It’s a great way to connect with other paddlers, train your paddling muscles, and enjoy an evening paddle on beautiful Casco Bay!

 Need a kayak or SUP to compete?
 All registered racers can rent a kayak or SUP from Portland Paddle for just $15 extra.
 Select this option when signing up.